Calculus Java Applets

-- See my ONLINE ARTICLE on the Java version of CalcPlot3D from Fall 2011 in the MAA’s MathDL journal, LOCI Resources: CalcPlot3D, an Exploration Environment for Multivariable Calculus.
+- Online article on the Java version of CalcPlot3D from Fall 2011 in the MAA’s MathDL journal, LOCI Resources: CalcPlot3D, an Exploration Environment for Multivariable Calculus.

 - LOCI Resources

-- See my project page on MERLOT, a collection of online resources for teaching and learning.
+- My project page on MERLOT: A collection of online resources for teaching and learning.
 My project was awarded the MERLOT Classics Award for Mathematics for 2011.
 For more details, refer to MERLOT’S Peer Review Processes.

 - This project was also awarded the 2010 ICTCM Award.